awsdocs/amazon-sagemaker-developer-guide/doc_source/use-debugger-built-in-rules.md

 sagemaker_estimator.fit()
 ```

-For an advanced configuration of the Debugger built\-in rules using the `CreateTrainingJob` API, see [Add Debugger Built\-in Rule Configuration to the `CreateTrainingJob` API Operation](debugger-createtrainingjob-api.md#debugger-built-in-rules-api)\.
+For an advanced configuration of the Debugger built\-in rules using the `CreateTrainingJob` API, see [Configure Debugger Using Amazon SageMaker API](debugger-createtrainingjob-api.md)\.